kallaballa/SoundFumble/README.md

 ===========

 SoundFumble is a gimp plugin that renders images to sound.
-It does it by writing the image samples directly to an alsa device.
-You can live edit the images while they are played.
-Note: With Gimp 2.8 you can make full use of alpha blending and layers during playback.
+It does it by writing the image directly to an alsa device.
+You can live edit the images during playback (Note: With Gimp 2.8 you can also make full use of alpha blending and layers).
 PCM playback settings are configurable.